fractalwolfe/TransleX/core/components/translex/docs/readme.txt

 --------------------
-TransleX - 1.0
+TransleX - 2.0
 --------------------

 First Released: April 21st, 2012
-Author: Joe Molloy <info@hyper-typer.com>
+Author: Joe Molloy <info@hyper-typer.com> and Joakim Nyman <joakim@fractalwolfe.com>
 License: GNU GPLv2 (or later at your option)

-This addon is a translation tool, enabling developers and site administrators to give users (annonymous or registered) access to a simple AJAX form-based interface for making contributions to 3rd party package lexicons.
-Packages, topics and languages can be restricted by the site administrator/developer and the site administrator may also replace the current live topic file with one updated using this addon.
-The addon creates a timestamped backup of any topic files replaced in this way.
+This add-on is a translation tool, enabling developers and site administrators to give users (anonymous or registered) access to a simple AJAX form-based interface for making contributions to third party package lexicons, as well as the MODX Manager and setup.
+Packages, topics and languages can be restricted by the site administrator/developer and the site administrator may also replace the current live topic file with one updated using this add-on.
+The add-on creates a timestamped backup of any topic files replaced in this way.

-TransleX has been developed for Mr Mark Hamstra who also concieved the idea (http://www.markhamstra.com) and he has generously released it as open source (GPL v2+) to benefit others with similar needs.
+TransleX was originally developed for Mr Mark Hamstra who also conceived the idea (http://www.markhamstra.com) and he has generously released it as open source (GPL v2+) to benefit others with similar needs.
+It has since been completely rebuilt to allow more flexibility in themeing and make the add-on class-based.

 Instructions